Characters and Character Development: 8

 Part Three: This Show Knows Me.
 That’s Not Necessarily a Good Thing, TBH.

 Series that incorporate fantastical elements are frequently improved when they add deeper themes, but they have to know their place.
-They are, after all, about entertainment first.
+They are, after all, entertainment.

 The rest of the aesthetics are kind of the same — mostly fine, if stylized, like how the camera has some strange zoom, pan, and fish-lens effects incorporated into shots for seemingly no reason.
 It’s a little distracting, but I’ve seen worse.
 The editing leaves something to be desired, but again, it’s usually serviceable.
 For now.
 The show does some weird things in later episodes that make the editing outright bad, like when it cuts frames without changing the camera angle and characters appear to skip forward.
 It’s trying to create the effect you get with jump cuts, but it does so with single cuts in a scene where little time is passing.
 Rather than create a nervous energy from characters wandering around a single room in a rapid span of time, it just strangely bypasses parts of mundane activities, like opening windows or walking down hallways or picking things up.